cjhubbs/eleventy-bliss-blog/content/07/01/youd-think-id-learn.md

 - _Lectures to my Students_ - Spurgeon - Bought at the DG2006 conference, read the first few chapters, it's still sitting there.
 - _Looking Unto Jesus_ - Isaac Ambrose - my dad gave me this one a couple of years ago - I have started on it several times and never finished.
 Slow going, but good stuff.

 There may be a few others, that's just all I can think of for now.
-If you haven't seen it already, I'm keeping [a list of all the books I finish this year](http://thehubbs.net/chris/books-ive-read-in-2007/).
-The link is on my sidebar, too.

 \[Checked tonight when I got home - found I'd missed a couple: _What I Saw At The Revolution_ by Peggy Noonan and _Case Closed_ by Gerald Posner.
 I guess I've got even \*more\* reading to do. :sigh: